Ishansharma1607/Jenkins-Install/README.txt

 Apache TOMCAT --Download -- unzip

-conf--->Server (Search coonector port and change to any other port) cobf--->tomcat-users then
+conf--->Server (Search coonector port and change to any other port eg 9091) cobf--->tomcat-users then

 DO this